Instructions to update D2A to replace AUSkey with myGovID and RAM

 If this document does not assist with your enquiry or you are experiencing technical difficulties with the D2A application, please contact the D2A Help Desk on 02 9210 3400 between 9am and 5pm (Eastern Standard Time) Monday to Friday, or email firstname.lastname@example.org.

-- Go to the Common D2A errors page.
+- Please refer to the Common D2A errors page.

-- More detailed information is available in the:
+- Additional information can be found in the: